timm/ezr/docs/about.md

 kilowatt-hours per 100 miles (kWh/100m);

 >[!NOTE]
-> <b> We present an experiment in coding as much AI in the fewest lines of code.
+> <b> We present a successful  experiment in coding XAI (explainable AI) in the fewest lines of code.
 The code is written in functional stle (so no classes and lots of list comprehensions).
 The work is guided by the [5-lines-per-function](https://coderanch.com/t/733272/engineering/Lines-Code-lines)